By this time of the year, you should have a good idea of how your 2017 marketing plan is performing. You may even be looking ahead to 2018.

 Analyst firm Outsell anticipates the number of tools in the marketing stack to increase between the years 2016 and 2018.
 In 2016, 58 percent of companies used between 1-5 marketing channels and 18 percent used between 6-10.
 By 2018, 45 percent will use 1-5 marketing channels and 23 percent will use 6-10.

-According to the “Industrial Marketing Trends Survey” conducted by IEEE GlobalSpec Media Solutions, 69% percent of industrial marketers use both push/outbound marketing channels (email marketing, e-newsletter advertising, et al.) and pull/inbound marketing channels (company website, SEO, catalog listings, et al.)
+According to the “Industrial Marketing Trends Survey” conducted by GlobalSpec Media Solutions, 69% percent of industrial marketers use both push/outbound marketing channels (email marketing, e-newsletter advertising, et al.) and pull/inbound marketing channels (company website, SEO, catalog listings, et al.)

 Content marketing tactics and distribution channels are on the rise.